Second Chechen War: Human rights and war crimes

 The Russian government failed to pursue any accountability process for human rights abuses committed during the course of the conflict in Chechnya.
 Unable to secure justice domestically, hundreds of victims of abuse have filed applications with the European Court of Human Rights (ECHR).
-In March 2005 the court issued the first rulings on Chechnya, finding the Russian government guilty of violating the right to life and even the prohibition of torture with respect to civilians who had died or forcibly disappeared at the hands of Russia's federal troops.
+In March 2005, the court issued the first rulings on Chechnya, finding the Russian government guilty of violating the right to life and even the prohibition of torture concerning civilians who had died or been forcibly disappeared at the hands of Russia's federal troops.
 Many similar claims were ruled since against Russia.

 Terrorist attacks

 Between May 2002 and September 2004, the Chechen and Chechen-led militants, mostly answering to Shamil Basayev, launched a campaign of terrorism directed against civilian targets in Russia.
 About 200 people were killed in a series of bombings (most of them suicide attacks), most of them in the 2003 Stavropol train bombing (46), the 2004 Moscow metro bombing (40), and the 2004 Russian aircraft bombings (89).
 Two big kidnaps, the 2002 Moscow theater hostage crisis and the Beslan school hostage crisis in 2004, resulted in the deaths of many civilians.
 In the Moscow stand-off, FSB Spetsnaz forces stormed the building on the third day using an unknown incapacitating chemical agent that proved to be lethal without sufficient medical care, resulting in deaths of 133 out of 916 hostages.
 In Beslan, some 20 hostages had been murdered by their captors before the assault, and the ill-prepared assault (started hastily after explosions in the gym that had been rigged with explosives by the terrorists) resulted in 294 more casualties among the 1,128 hostages, as well as many losses among the special forces.